 - promote a clear, fair and consistent approach to sentencing

-The sentencing guidelines are designed to help judges and magistrates administer the most suitable form of sentence.
+Sentencing guidelines are designed to help judges and magistrates administer the most suitable form of sentence.
 Of course, each crime is different as is the criminal that commits it, so each case will need to be given some kind of leeway as to make sure the sentence is correct and justified.
-The sentencing guidelines for each offence have a set range, with one end being a more severe and lengthy sentence than the other.
-With each crime come different levels of gravity, so each crime needs to be treated separately to the other.
-The sentencing guidelines also have information as to what situations should be taken into account in regard to leniency.
+The sentencing guidelines for each offence have a set range, with one end being a more severe and lengthy sentence and the other a more lenient punishment.
+With each crime come different levels of seriousness, so each crime needs to be treated differently.
+The sentencing guidelines include information as to what situations should be taken into account in regard to leniency.
 The guidelines are available for most cases within the magistrates’ court and a wide range of cases in the Crown Court.

 There is a large amount of research undertaken on the sentencing guidelines by the Sentencing Council.
 As the world changes around us, the rules and regulations that we live by need to adapt with us.